 - The Parent Brag Sheet Form should be completed by the student's parent or guardian.

 - Bring these two completed forms to your counselor along with a list of the colleges which require recommendation letters and their application deadlines.

 Rec Letters FAQ's

 The best way to ask a teacher is simply to state that you enjoyed being in his or her class and would like to know if they would be willing to write a letter on your behalf.
 Provide them with the “Teacher Recommendation Request.”
-Be sure to complete both sides of the form.
-You should also give them any teacher evaluation forms required by the college, along with an envelope for each letter.
+Be sure to complete both sides of the form, highlighting your school involvement and interests.

 Teachers have to decline requests for countless reasons.
 Some teachers get approached by many students and will not have time to write quality letters for all of them.
 Some teachers may believe another teacher who knows you better could write a more accurate letter.
 Whatever the situation, don’t be offended -- just ask another teacher.